sbme-tutorials/finalproject_chessgame-checkmate/README.md

 The game includes several customizable parameters that can be adjusted in the `Chess` constructor in the `Main` class, including:

-- `frameSize`: the size of the game board in pixels
 - `player1Name` and `player2Name`: the names of the two players
 - `Theme`: we have two aesome themes (Dark - Green)